Hi, I’m Julian, welcome to a cluster of my favourite Europe photos on Bugbog

 I loved this statue in Paris’ Tuileries Gardens and worked hard to get the big wheel in just about the right position to turn the gorgeous creature into a juggler.

 This is Lake Geneva seen from Vevey in Switzerland, with the Alps and racing sailboats in the background and a little girl more concerned about the position of the chair than the vast and bizarre fork sticking out of the water.
-More Vevey Photos
+More Europe photos from Vevey

 A Basque sculpture on Monte Urgull in San Sebastian Donostia, one of our favourite European cities, in Spain’s Basque country.
 The angles were slightly exaggerated by the wide-angle lens but the metalwork is still massive and dramatic.
 The woman there was not posing, just taking a moment.